-Now, everything in the stocks market boils down to one thing.
+Now, everything in the stock market boils down to one thing – profits.

-Return on investment or ROI in short is a performance measure used to evaluate the returns of an investment.
+Return on investment, or ROI in short, is an investment performance measure used to evaluate the returns of an investment.

-The first and most basic method to calculate return on investment is:
+The first and most basic method to calculate a stock’s total return on investment is:

 The other popular method amongst investors to calculate return on investment is:

-There are several different formulas to calculate the ROI on your shares, depending on the nature of your investments.
+There are several different formulas to calculate the investment returns on your shares, depending on the nature of your investments, and the type of stock you are buying.
 We will cover the most popular ones below.

-Total returns measure the overall profit earned from all sources including dividends, interests and other capital gains over a set period of time.
-Generally, total returns are expressed in a form of percentages.
+Total returns measure the overall profit earned from all sources, including dividends paid, interests, and other capital gains over a set period of time.
+Generally, total returns are expressed in the form of percentages.

-In our case, the stock was worth $8,200 at the start and $9,300 at the end which means that the stock gained $1,100 in value.
-This is also called an unrealised gain.
+In our case, the stock was worth $8,200 at the start and $9,300 at the end, which means that the stock gained $1,100 in value.
+This is also called an unrealized gain.

-Simple returns are super similar to total returns however, they are generally used to calculate returns on investments after they have been sold.
-Generally, simple returns are expressed in a form of percentages.
+Simple returns are super similar to total returns; however, they are generally used to calculate returns on investments after they have been sold.
+Typically, simple returns are expressed in the form of percentages of the stock data.

 Let’s talk examples again.

-The Compound Annual Growth Rate (CAGR) measures the value of money in your investment over a long period of time (more than 1 year).
+The Compound Annual Growth Rate (CAGR) measures the value of money in your investment over a long period (more than one year period).

-So, let’s say you are an investor looking to buy 250 shares of a stock that is on the market for $60 per share.
+So, let’s say you are an investor looking to buy 250 shares of a stock trading on the stock market for a purchase price of $60 per share.
 Therefore, your initial investment (and initial value) is $15,000.
-You are looking to leave it untouched for at least 5 years.
+You are looking to leave it untouched for at least five years.

-For the sake of this example, we will say that the stock has risen to $110 per share in the past 5 years.
+For this example, we will say that the stock has risen to $110 per share in the past five years.
 This means that its worth is now $27,500.